-Depreciation methods, useful lives and residual values are reassessed at the balance sheet date.
+Depreciation methods, useful lives and residual values are reviewed, and adjusted as appropriate at the balance sheet date.

 (d) Leased assets

 (i) Finance lease

 Leases in terms of which the Group assumes substantially all the risks and rewards of ownership are classified as finance leases.
 Upon initial recognition the leased asset is measured at an amount equal to the lower of its fair value and the present value of the minimum lease payments.
 Subsequent to initial recognition, the asset is accounted for in accordance with the accounting policy applicable to that asset.